otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

-# TechPaper - Extensions of Securing a Web Server
+# Tech Paper - Extensions of Securing a Web Server

-This Techpaper gives a short overview on how to securely publish a webserver with 'state of the art' technologies in year 2019.
+This techpaper gives a short overview on how to securely publish a webserver with 'state of the art' technologies in year 2019.

-The author Matthias is a trainee / apprentice in software developement and did a six week stay in the team for information security.
+The author Matthias is apprentice in software developement and did a six week stay in the team for information security.
 This paper should be seen as a documentation for a small technical demo Matthias built during this time in DEC 2019.

 The paper covers the following topics:

 - Deployment of a Dockerhost with Vagrant
 - Deployment of Docker with Ansible
-- Deployment of a TLS secure HaProxy LoadBalancer in front of Apache Containers
+- Deployment of a HaProxy LoadBalancer with a secure TLS configuration in front of Apache Containers

 ## Theory and Basics